hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Arguments

-An argument is a named and typed channel array or scalar that is passed to a kernel.
+An argument is a named and typed stream array or scalar that is passed to a kernel.
 ```
 argument_name ::= [a-z][a-zA-Z0-9_]*
 argument ::= T argument_name | T readonly argument_name | T writeonly argument_name | T compiletime argument_name
 ```
-where `T` is a scalar type, channel type, or channel array type.
+where `T` is a scalar type, stream type, or stream array type.
-Notable, it is not possible to pass scalar arrays as arguments, instead, arrays must be read through channels.
+Notable, it is not possible to pass scalar arrays as arguments, instead, arrays must be read through streams.
-[TODO: Discuss the rationale for this, we can always pass a channel array and read the scalar array from it.]
+[TODO: Discuss the rationale for this, we can always pass a stream array and read the scalar array from it.]

 If an argument may be *only* read from or written to, it is marked as `readonly` or `writeonly`, respectively.

-For example, `channel<f32>[I, J] readonly arg1`, `channel<f32>[I, J] writeonly arg2`, `f32 arg3` are arguments.
+For example, `stream<f32>[I, J] readonly arg1`, `stream<f32>[I, J] writeonly arg2`, `f32 arg3` are arguments.

 If an argument is known at compiletime it may be annotated with `compiletime`.
 It must be provided at compilation time together with the parameters.